 The only point to watch with sector CFDs is that they tend to have a bigger spread than do CFDs on individual stocks.
 If you’re considering a sector that is dominated by one or two large companies, it may well work out cheaper to trade CFDs on the individual companies rather than taking up the sector CFD.

 UK traders now have the opportunity to profit from trading on inflation, as given by the monthly Consumer Price Index (CPI).
-This is offered by only one broker at present, GFT Global Markets UK Ltd., who also offer an inflation CFD on the European rate of inflation given by the Eurozone Harmonized Indices of Consumer Prices (HICP).
-As there is only one broker making the market for these, liquidity can be low.
+This was only offered by one broker (GFT, which company has now been acquired by City Index), who also used to offer an inflation CFD on the European rate of inflation given by the Eurozone Harmonized Indices of Consumer Prices (HICP).
+The downside is that liquidity can be low..

 The spread on these is about 0.1, and margin requirement 5%.
 You have a choice of going long or short on them.
 The CFDs are paid out on the basis of the initial published CPI figures, ignoring any subsequent revisions.
 If you’re concerned about rapidly increasing inflation devaluing your portfolio, you can use these CFDs as a hedge to avoid big losses.